 There are lots of reasons to get a divorce.
-I meet with folks that have gone through serious problems in their marriages over the course of many years.
-These people have sought counseling, therapy and everything in between to help them work on their problems in the hope of salvaging their marriage.
-Still other people have been married for just a few months when they come to realize that the person that they married is not who he or she made themselves out to be and now a divorce is probably for the best.
+I meet with folks that have gone through severe problems in their marriages over many years.
+These people have sought counseling, therapy, and everything in between to help them work on their problems in the hope of salvaging their marriage.
+Still, other people have been married for just a few months when they realize that the person they married is not who they made themselves out to be, and now divorce is probably for the best.

-Wherever you fall on the spectrum of divorces that I outlined above, understand that in the state of Texas you can get a divorce any reason- or no reason- at all.
-Texas is what is known as a “no fault” divorce state, which means that you do not have to cite a specific ground for your divorce in your Original Petition for Divorce.
-While you certainly can tell the judge that you want a divorce because your spouse abused or you or abandoned you, for the most part simple conflict of personalities leads to most divorces in Texas.
+Wherever you fall on the spectrum of divorces that I outlined above, understand that in the state of Texas, you can get a divorce for any reason- or no reason- at all.
+Texas is known as a “no-fault” divorce state, which means that you do not have to cite a specific ground for your divorce in your Original Petition for Divorce.
+While you certainly can tell the judge that you want a divorce because your spouse abused or you or abandoned you, for the most part, a simple conflict of personalities leads to most divorces in Texas.

-If your spouse commits adultery against you then you have it within your power as a citizen of Texas to not only request a divorce from your spouse but to request what is known as a disproportionate share of the community estate that you and your spouse own together.
-Let’s break this down a little so that we understand what I mean by “disproportionate” and “community estate”.
+If your spouse commits adultery against you, then you have it within your power as a citizen of Texas to not only request a divorce from your spouse but to request what is known as a disproportionate share of the community estate that you and your spouse own together.
+Let’s break this down a little to understand what I mean by “disproportionate” and “community estate.”

-The reason that this is the case is that the state of Texas acknowledges that sometimes infidelity can not only be a breaking of the bond of trust between you and your spouse but it can also be a breaking of the financial bond between you and your spouse.
-For example, if your spouse took out sums of money from your joint bank account to pay for a trip for him and his paramour to take then this is going to affect how a judge awards the remaining portion of your community estate in the divorce case.
+This is the case because the state of Texas acknowledges that sometimes infidelity can not only be a breaking of the bond of trust between you and your spouse, but it can also be a breaking of the financial bond between you and your spouse.
+For example, if your spouse took out sums of money from your joint bank account to pay for a trip for him and his paramour to take, this will affect how a judge awards the remaining portion of your community estate in the divorce case.

 When does dating become adultery?